boolean-algebra

 For the aspiring engineer or computer scientist, mastering these rules is not just an academic exercise.
 It is the single most crucial skill for designing efficient, elegant, and optimized digital circuits.
 Understanding this logical language allows you to see through the complexity of a circuit diagram and manipulate its very essence.
 If you can simplify the math, you can simplify the silicon.

-The Trinity of Logic: AND, OR, and NOT
+The Three Primitive Operations: AND, OR, and NOT

 All of digital logic, no matter how complex, is built from three primitive operations.
 To understand them is to understand the alphabet of digital design.
-In digisim.io, these are represented by discrete components that you can wire together to form complex "sentences" of logic.
+In digisim.io, these are represented by discrete components that you can wire together to form arbitrarily complex logic.

 1. The AND Operation

-The output is TRUE (1) only if all inputs are TRUE.
-Think of it as a strict requirement.
-If you are building a safety system for a heavy machine, you might want the motor to run only if the "Start Button" is pressed AND the "Safety Guard" is closed.
+The output is TRUE (1) only when all inputs are TRUE.
+Think of it as a strict requirement: in a safety system for a heavy machine, you might want the motor to run only if the “Start Button” is pressed AND the “Safety Guard” is closed.
+In circuit terms, an AND gate acts as a series connection — every switch must be closed for current to flow.

 2. The OR Operation

 The output is TRUE (1) if at least one input is TRUE.
-This is an inclusive condition.
-In a home security system, the alarm should trigger if the "Front Door Opens" OR the "Back Window Breaks."
+In a home security system, the alarm should trigger if the “Front Door Opens” OR the “Back Window Breaks.”
+In circuit terms, an OR gate acts as a parallel connection — current flows if any switch is closed.

-I chose the Component Circuit link above because when you're first learning these gates, you need a clean, isolated environment to toggle inputs and watch the truth table come to life without the distraction of a larger system.
+When first learning these gates, a clean, isolated environment for toggling inputs and watching the truth table come to life is invaluable.

 Technical Specifications: The Truth Tables